 The Company has adopted a formal stock option plan which follows the TSX-V policy under which it is authorized to grant options to officers, directors and employees to acquire up to 10% of issued and outstanding common stock.
 Under the plan, the exercise price of each option shall be fixed by the board of directors but shall be not less than the minimum price permitted by the TSX-V. The options can be granted for a maximum term of 10 years and vested as determined by the board of directors.

-There are no stock options outstanding as at and during the year ended February 29, 2024 and February 28, 2023.
+There are no stock options outstanding as at and during the years ended February 28, 2025, and February 29, 2024.